 - year contains average EPIC output data for the simulation year (one year) run for the crops simulated.
-They are mainly used for QA purposes. - daily stores daily EPIC output data from EPIC application runs for the crops simulated.
-They are used to extract the input for the CMAQ bidirectional NH3 modeling.
+These data are used primarily for QA purposes. - daily stores daily EPIC output data from EPIC application runs for the crops simulated.
+These data are used to extract the input for CMAQ bidirectional NH3 modeling.